MakeSchool-Tutorials/Core-Data-Tutorial/P03-Building-the-CoreData-Stack/content.md

 The `viewContext` property, which is built-in to the persistent container, is associated with the Main Queue (aka, the UI Queue).

-In the event the app needed to save or retrieve data from CoreData on a queue other than the Main Queue, some other context would be required.
+In the event the app needed to save or retrieve data from Core Data on a queue other than the Main Queue, some other context would be required.

 For our purposes, using the Main Queue and the viewContext will suffice.